-To apply for the psychology major, students should complete the Certification of Acceptance for Major/Minor Program of Study and then declare a major in psychology through myBama (found under Student tab and New Student Record Features).
+To become a psychology major, students should go through myBama (found under Student tab and New Student Record Features).
 It is generally a good idea to declare your major as soon as you are eligible to do so.
 Declared majors are given priority for enrolling in certain upper level courses (e.g., PY 491).

 Students have the option of earning a Bachelor of Arts or a Bachelor of Science in Psychology.
 The BS is preferred if you plan a specialty that will focus on computational skills (e.g., Cognitive Science).
 For most, a BA is sufficient.

 The psychology major requires 33 credit hours, including Introduction to Psychology (PY 101), Elementary Statistical Methods (PY 211), Professional Issues in Psychology (PY 321), General Experimental Psychology (PY 355), Research Laboratory (PY 356), History and Systems of Psychology (PY 370), two semesters of psychology seminars(PY 391 and PY 491; course descriptions provided on Resources for Undergrads), and 12 additional hours of advanced work (300 or 400 level) distributed as follows: